madnuttah/unbound-docker/doc/DETAILS.md

 To enable the _extended_ healthcheck, which uses NLnet Labs' [LDNS](https://www.nlnetlabs.nl/documentation/ldns/index.html) drill tool to query domains or hosts, please download the [`Unbound healthcheck`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/unbound/root/healthcheck.sh) script and put it in your persistent Unbound volume, make it available in your compose file's volume definition, fix permissions and make the file executable.
 Set the variable `EXTENDED=0` to `EXTENDED=1` and save the file, you will need to restart the Unbound container afterwards.
 To change the domain or host to query in the healthcheck, modify the `DOMAIN=` variable, if you need a different port than `5335`, edit the `PORT=` variable accordingly.

 > [!NOTE]
-> The extended healthcheck is deactivated by default -you'll already guess it- in favor of your privacy and security.
-We are sure that this compromise making an external request optional will suit everyone.
+> The _extended_ healthcheck is deactivated by default in favor of your privacy and security.

 To verify that the healthcheck is working and the container is doing what it is supposed to do, consult your Portainer instance or execute `docker exec -ti unbound /usr/local/unbound/sbin/healthcheck.sh` in the shell of your Docker host.